bhaworth/sp3_rm_v2/README.md

 - Load Balancer OCID
 - Worker Node details captured in Stack Variables screen

-`install_nginx.sh` will, if the option is selected in the stack, create a sample HTTPS nginx install and pull the wildcard certificate for .oci.sp3dev.ml from the OCI vault secret store
+`install_certs.sh` will, if the option is selected in the stack, pull the wildcard certificate for .oci.sp3dev.ml from the OCI vault secret store and deploy to the Head Node